Ramyashreeyr2309/DevOps_Assignment_ACEest_Gym_and_Fitness_Application/README.md

 APP_V2.2.1
 Added a new GET route, /get_progress, allowing the frontend to fetch and display the history of a client's weekly adherence logs.

+APP_V2.2.4
+Transition from a simple information-display tool to a data-driven tracking system with automated calculations and API-oriented architecture.